 Miltos Makris (1970-2022) obtained his PhD in 1999 at the University of Essex.
 He taught at the universities of Bristol, Exeter, Leicester, Southampton and Kent before finally joining again the University of Essex as Professor of Economics in 2021.
-He was one of the initiators of the Workshops in Economic Theory, which in 2020 became the Virtual Seminars in Economic Theory during the pandemic.
+He was one of the co-founders of the Workshops in Economic Theory in 2013, which in 2020, during the pandemic, became a weekly online seminar series, called the Virtual Seminars in Economic Theory (VSET).

 Miltos was an unusually broad economist, capable of making deep theoretical contributions in microeconomics and macroeconomics, but also interested in applications in varied fields such as public finance, political economics and, more recently, economic epidemiology.
 His curiosity was almost limitless, and he had no qualms about starting to work in a new field, and teach himself new tools, in pursuit of a new research idea.